ivarflakstad/get-changes-action/README.md

 # get-changes-action

-This is a gitHub action that allows you to conditionally run workflow steps based on changes between commits.
+This is a GitHub action that allows you to conditionally run workflow steps based on changes between commits.
 It is entirely based on a bash script and has no dependencies.